martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 To acheive discrete learned embedding efficiently, we first created emb id (i.e. embedding id) to replace the stock id.
 The only difference between emb id and stock id is that embd id is a list of integer with no "gape" while stock id does jump over some integers.

-* Adjustment by pre-appending
+* Adjustment by time series categorical embeddings

-We simply pre-appended the embedded emb id infront of the timeseries:
+We added the embedding of emb_id as additional time series to be passed to variants of the RNN model:

 <img width="502" height="409" alt="image" src="https://github.com/user-attachments/assets/ba193a74-bfc9-427e-ae7b-8fb2d37c345f" />

-Best loss: (fill in)
+Best loss: (0.2233)

+when using LSTM.

 See detailed documentation at "./NNetwork/Learned_emb_RNN.ipynb".